KittyGiraudel/site/_posts/2013-03-11-interview-with-manoela-ilic.md

 I guess the most challenging but also most exciting part is to come up with interesting and original ideas and concepts that are somehow inspiring and helpful to web designers and developers.
 At Codrops we try to provide ideas and new perspectives that serve as a source of inspiration.
 So we always create a story for what we want to show and setting up that story is the most delicate part.

 #### Sounds lovely.
 If you could go back and change something at Codrops, what would it be?

-> If you are happy with what you’ve learned, it was a good path to choose.

 There are always things that could be done better when looking back.
 But in general I am quite happy with how Codrops turned out thanks to our readers and I wouldn’t want to change anything about that I guess.
 It’s just like with everything else in life: if you wouldn’t have done it that exact way, you might have not learned what you know now.
 And if you are happy with what you’ve learned, it probably was a good path to choose.